This post may contain affiliate links. Please see my disclosure policy for details.

 Patkuli viewpoint is open 24 hours a day and I would recommend arriving at a time when cruise ships, with their masses of tour groups, aren’t there.

 It is also completely FREE to visit this viewing platform in Tallinn.

 The climb up to this viewpoint is well worth the effort as you’ll be greeted with a picture-perfect view of the Old Town of Tallinn and the gulf of Finland beyond.

-This beautiful vantage point gives you an unobstructed view of the fairytale side to Tallinn.
-You’ll find city walls, towers with peak rooftops, a view of St Olaf’s church and the harbour area below.
+This beautiful vantage point gives you an unobstructed view of the fairytale side of Tallinn.
+You’ll find city walls, towers with peak rooftops, a view of St Olaf’s church, and the harbour area below.

 You can get a closer look by using the telescope that is provided (extra charge applies) but I think the view is best from afar.

 For pictures, this is where you’ll get the money shot.
 It’s like a postcard and makes for the best panoramic view of the city in my opinion.

 Top tips for the Patkuli viewing platform